GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 # Sample Application: Task Management

 For demo, we're going to use role-based access control (or "RBAC") to develop a sample application that performs Task Management.
 It's a very simple version of Trello!
 For example, we will also support federated authentication via a standard OpenID Connect Provider.
 After authentication, Cedarling plays a role in authorization, which will take roles from the ID Token to authorize a user.
 Below are the roles which perform will perform the following actions and access Task resources.
 If a user has enough permission, then allow the action; otherwise, deny.

-For our demonstration, we'll implement Role-Based Access Control (RBAC) to build a sample Task Management application - essentially a simplified version of Trello.
 The application will feature:

 1. Federated Authentication: Users will authenticate through a standard OpenID Connect Provider